tejaskoli007/Action-repo/README.md

 ## Workflow Details
 Triggers on push events.
-Sends a POST request to your webhook endpoint with dummy event data. make sure the locally the app.py is working
+Sends a POST request to your webhook endpoint with dummy event data.
 # Author
 ## Tejas Koli